Star Wars: Episode I – The Phantom Menace: Box office

 The film set an opening record in Japan, grossing $12.2 million in its first two days from 403 screens.
 In the UK, the film also set an opening record with £9.5 million in its opening weekend (including previews), surpassing Men in Black (1997).
-It would go on to hold this record for a few months until it was taken by Toy Story 2 in early 2000.
+It would go on to hold this record for seven months until it was taken by Toy Story 2 in February 2000.
 The Phantom Menace also grossed a record $11 million in its opening weekend in Germany.
 Outside the United States and Canada, the film grossed over $10 million in Australia ($25.9 million), Brazil ($10.4 million), France and Algeria ($43 million), Germany ($53.9 million), Italy ($12.9 million), Japan ($109.9 million), Mexico ($12 million), Spain ($25 million), and the United Kingdom and Ireland ($81.9 million).
 Its overseas total was $493.2 million, taking its worldwide total to $924.3 million.
 At that time, the film was the third-highest-grossing film in North America behind Titanic and Star Wars (1977), and the second-highest-grossing film worldwide behind Titanic without adjusting for inflation of ticket prices.

 After its 3D re-release in 2012, the worldwide box office gross exceeded $1 billion, making it the first Star Wars film and the 11th film in history—excluding inflation—to do so.
 Although in the intervening years, the film had lost some of its rankings in the lists of highest-grossing films, the 3D re-release returned it to the worldwide all-time Top 10 for several months.
 In North America, its revenues overtook those of the original Star Wars as the saga's highest-grossing film when not adjusting for inflation of ticket prices, and is the tenth-highest-grossing film in North America As of August 2017.
 In North America, its ranking on the Adjusted for Ticket Price Inflation list climbed to 16th place—one place behind Return of the Jedi.
 The 3D re-release, which premiered in February 2012, earned $43 million—$22.5 million of which was in North America—worldwide.
 The 3D re-release earned US$ worldwide—including $43.5 million in North America—and has increased the film's overall box office takings to $474.5 million domestically, and $552.5 million in other territories.
 The 25th anniversary re-release debuted in second place at the U.S. and Canadian box office behind The Fall Guy with $8.8 million and grossed an additional $6.4 million internationally, bringing its weekend total to $14.5 million worldwide.